Ron Klain: Biden campaign and administration

 During the 2020 Biden campaign, Klain served as an advisor on the COVID-19 pandemic.
 In April 2020 he told Wired: "If we’re going to make Covid-19 go away, we’re going to need a very high vaccination rate.
 The number one public health challenge of 2021 is going to be getting people to take the vaccine."
 He helped Biden prepare for the presidential debates against Trump.
 On November 11, 2020, it was announced that President-elect Joe Biden had selected Klain to be White House Chief of Staff.

 Klain has received praise for his organizational abilities and for his responsiveness while serving as President Biden's chief of staff, while drawing criticism for being overly concerned with élite opinion, as reflected by his active Twitter presence, and for being too aligned with his party's left bloc.
 During his first year in his position, Klain used Twitter, saying "I find being on Twitter useful as an early-warning system of things that, to be honest, reporters are talking about."
 He also uses the platform to take aim at critics and to push pro-Biden messages.

 In October 2022, the Office of Special Counsel found that Klain had violated the Hatch Act and was warned not to do so again.

+Klain was seen as a highly impactful chief of staff who achieved major legislative victories such as passing the American Rescue Plan Act and the Infrastructure Investment and Jobs Act.
+Klain resigned on a high note for the Biden Administration following an unexpectedly strong showing in the 2022 midterm elections and signs of easing inflation.

 On January 21, 2023, it was reported that Klain would resign as chief of staff in the period following the 2023 State of the Union Address on February 7.
 On February 1, 2023, the White House held a goodbye transition event for Klain.
+Klain returned to legal services firm, O'Melveny & Myers LLP as a partner, on April 18, 2023, to lead its Strategic Counseling and Crisis Management Practice.

+Post-Biden administration

+On November 20, 2023, Airbnb announced that Klain would join the company as chief legal officer on January 1, 2024.

+During the run-up to the 2024 presidential election, Klain publicly warned the Biden re-election campaign to refocus on immediate economic problems affecting American voters such as inflation rather than long-term projects such as infrastructure investments.